webda2l/symfony-docs/reference/constraints/Image.rst

 If set, the aspect ratio (``width / height``) of the image file must be less than or equal to this value.

+.. versionadded:: 7.3

+    The ``maxRatio`` option support for SVG files was introduced in Symfony 7.3.

 ``maxRatioMessage``
 ~~~~~~~~~~~~~~~~~~~